top of page

 Status: Discontinued

-A third release in 2003 was the "Zero Resistance" (ZR) tremolo.
-It was the first Ibanez tremolo to feature a ball-bearing pivot system (like a Kahler) instead of the two-post and knife-edge pivot.
-It also has offset saddle locking bolts so they can be adjusted without the strings being in the way.
 The unit came with the "Zero Point System," (ZPS) which is a backstop-like device that consists of a metal bar attached to a pair of springs installed in the bridge cavity outboard of the usual tremolo springs.
 It applies counter pressure to return the bridge to the zero point (flat position.)
 It can be set to floating or fixed.
 The ZR relied on a hex bolt to adjust the spring tension from the rear of the guitar.
 With the ZPS installed, the ZR has a slightly stiffer feel when pushing down on the arm since there is an extra set of springs involved.
 The ZR and ZPS were made in China.
 It was used exclusively on Ibanez S-Series guitars and was discontinued in 2015.

 The S420L is the only production Ibanez left-handed model ever to employ the original ZR tremolo, produced from 2010-2013 in Indonesia.
+It was available only in the one colour.

 ZPS2 (Zero Point System 2)

 The ZPS2 was introduced in 2005 as a replacement for the original ZPS, used in conjunction with the ZR tremolo.
 The main difference between the ZPS2 and the ZPS is that the ZPS2 uses a tension adjustment thumbwheel which replaced the hex bolt adjustment system in the first ZR.
+It is made in China.

 Edge III